haydensprinkle/100DaysOfCode/README.md

 Day 12 (01/12/2021)

-    -Added code to display stats for tasks left, tasks completed, and total tasks to my to-do app, using vanilla js DOM manipulation
+    -Added code to display stats for tasks left, tasks completed, and total tasks to my to-do app, using vanilla JS DOM manipulation

 Day 13 (01/13/2021)